Abyssale API Reference — Image, Video & PDF Generation API (v2026-08-17)

 Synchronously generate a single image from a design.
 Send your dynamic data (text, images, colors) as element overrides in the request body and receive the generated file URL immediately in the response.

 Best for: real-time image generation, single-asset workflows, or when you need the result inline without polling.
+The rendering budget is hard-capped at 10 seconds: the call returns the finished file within that window or fails with 500 internal_server_error (typical renders take tens of milliseconds).

 For bulk generation across multiple formats, use the asynchronous endpoint instead.